How to Choose the Perfect Instagram Username

 And as more people use Instagram to search for brands and products than ever before, it’s essential that your account is easy to find — and one to remember.

-In this blog post, we’re revealing our tips to help you choose the best Instagram username for your brand, plus everything you need to know before you make the big switch!
+In this blog post, we’re revealing our tips to help you choose the best Instagram username for your brand in 2020, plus everything you need to know before you make the big switch!

 Why Instagram Usernames Are So Important

 Choosing a new Instagram username may seem like a small decision, but finding the right one can really set the tone for your brand identity — and help people to understand your mission right off the bat.

 Your username also provides the easiest way for people to look up your brand on Instagram — and as we’ve mentioned before, your Instagram profile is the new homepage for your brand.

 So if your Instagram username isn’t memorable — or it’s difficult to spell — then you’re already on the back-foot when it comes to your social marketing strategy.

 With this in mind, here are our top tips for choosing a great Instagram username:

 Choosing Instagram Usernames Tip #1: Highlight Your Brand’s Offering